reshmabidikar/reshmabidikar.github.io/2021/12/how-to-use-testng-with-maven-and-eclipse.md

 ## Project Creation and Setup

-**Step 1 – Create a new Maven Project**(Refer to[this](https://learnjava.co.in/how-to-create-a-maven-project-in-eclipse/)blog post).
+**Step 1 – Create a new Maven Project**(Refer to[this](https://learnjava.co.in/how-to-create-a-maven-project-in-eclipse/) blog post).
 This should create a project as shown below:

 [![](images/TestNG-Maven-Project-in-Eclipse-300x197.png)](images/TestNG-Maven-Project-in-Eclipse.png)